Quansight-Labs/free-threaded-compatibility/docs/porting.md

 # Porting Python Packages to Support Free-Threading

+This document discusses porting an existing Python package to support free-threading Python.

+## Current status (as of early 2025)

-As of early 2025 Many Python packages, particularly packages relying on C extension modules, either do not consider multithreaded use or make strong assumptions about the GIL providing sequential consistency in multithreaded contexts.
-This means that many packages either do not produce deterministic results on the free-threaded build, or if there are C extensions involved, may crash the interpreter in multithreaded use in ways that are impossible on the GIL-enabled build.
+Many Python packages, particularly packages relying on C extension modules, do not consider multithreaded use or make strong assumptions about the GIL providing sequential consistency in multithreaded contexts.
+These packages will:

+- fail to produce deterministic results on the free-threaded build
+- may, if there are C extensions involved, crash the interpreter in multithreaded use in ways that are impossible on the GIL-enabled build

 Because of the GIL, attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not